Affording master’s or doctoral tuition after funding four undergraduate years can be tough without aid from MFT scholarships.

 Deadline: February 20th

-The Asian American Christian Counseling Service (AACCS) established the Ryo and Jean Komae Scholarship to honor two second-generation Japanese-Americans who owned Gardena Pharmacy and taught in the LA Unified School District.
-Graduate applicants earning a COAMFTE-accredited marriage and family therapy degree in Los Angeles, Orange, or San Bernardino counties could quality.
-Other requirements include having Asian heritage, attaining a minimum “B” average, professing the Christian faith, and agreeing to 15+ volunteer hours.
+The Asian American Christian Counseling Service offers the Ryo and Jean Komae Scholarship.
+It honors two second-generation Japanese-Americans who owned Gardena Pharmacy and taught in the LA Unified School District.
+Eligible are graduate applicants earning a COAMFTE-accredited marriage and family therapy degree in the counties of:

 Contact